open-spaced-repetition/fsrs4anki/README.md

 FSRS4Anki consists of two main parts: scheduler and optimizer.

-The scheduler is based on a variant of the DSR (Difficulty, Stability, Retrievability) model, which is used to predict memory states.
-The scheduler aims to achieve the requested retention for each card and each review.
+The scheduler replaces the Anki's built-in scheduler and schedules the cards according to the FSRS algorithm.

-The optimizer applies *Maximum Likelihood Estimation* and *Backpropagation Through Time* to estimate the stability of memory and learn the laws of memory from time-series review logs.
-Then, it can find the optimal retention to minimize the repetitions via the stochastic shortest path algorithm.
+The optimizer uses machine learning to learn your memory patterns and finds parameters that provide the best fit to your review history.

-For more detail on the mechanism of the FSRS algorithm, please see my papers:
+For more details about the FSRS algorithm, please read the [Wiki](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm).
+If you are interested, you can also read my papers:
 - [A Stochastic Shortest Path Algorithm for Optimizing Spaced Repetition Scheduling](https://www.maimemo.com/paper/) (free access), and
 - [Optimizing Spaced Repetition Schedule by Capturing the Dynamics of Memory](https://www.researchgate.net/publication/369045947_Optimizing_Spaced_Repetition_Schedule_by_Capturing_the_Dynamics_of_Memory) (submit request).